CSS Selectors Cheat Sheet

 ADJACENT SIBLING COMBINATOR:

-Adjacent sibling combinator uses the plus symbol (+), and is same as the general sibling selector.
-The difference is that targeted element must be an immediate sibling, not just a general sibling.
+Adjacent sibling combinator uses the plus symbol (+) and is same as the general sibling selector.
+The difference is that the targeted element must be an immediate sibling, not just a general sibling.

 Let’s see the example for Adjacent Sibling Combinator: